w3c/Guide/meetings/mixed-mode.md

    Allow for breaks by providing a variety of social environments for remote participants, relevant to the size of the group, and interest.
 Consider doing a social gatherings that are inclusive of remote participants

-> [JB -- let's consider having a central list of ideas of events that are easy to put together, easy to make inclusive/accessible, and easy to do in hybrid mode]
+  * Consider having a central list of ideas of events that are easy to put together, easy to make inclusive/accessible, and easy to do in hybrid mode

-   What suggestions can we offer for self-organized social rooms  (e.g. repurposing breakout tools (gather.town, wonder.me, ...)?
+  * What suggestions can we offer for self-organized social rooms  (e.g. repurposing breakout tools (gather.town, wonder.me, ...)?

-> [JB -- Ensure that multiple people involved in convening the event are well-informed and experienced on using relevant features of video-conferencing platform, such as self-organizing break-out rooms, and that there is technical back-up readily available]
+Ensure that multiple people involved in convening the event are well-informed and experienced on using relevant features of video-conferencing platform, such as self-organizing break-out rooms, and that there is technical back-up readily available

 ## Managing the queue